Vaginal cysts, polyps, and warts

 Polyps are small skin tags found in the vagina that usually are not noticed.
 Treatment is not needed unless they become painful or bleed.

 Sometimes warts may be discovered during a pelvic exam.
-If you think you have been exposed to warts, let your healthcare provider know.
-The virus that causes these warts, Human Papilloma Virus, is passed during sex, and is considered a risk for a cancer.
+If you think you have been exposed to warts, let your health care provider know.
+The virus that causes these warts, humanpapilloma virus (HPV), is passed during sex, and is considered a risk-factor for a cancer.
 Freezing, laser surgery, drug, or chemical treatments are used.
 Your partner may also need treatment.

-Your partner may not know he has this virus or may have tiny warts that are difficult to see or feel.
-It's difficult to protect yourself by just asking if he has warts.
+Your partner may not know they have this virus or may have tiny warts that are difficult to see or feel.
+It's difficult to protect yourself by just asking if they have warts.
 You can help protect yourself, however, by using a latex or plastic condom.
 This will also help prevent the spread of other sexually transmitted diseases.